viamrobotics/docs/docs/services/data/capture/_index.md

 ![data capture indicator on the machine's page](/tutorials/data-management/capturing.png)

-## Configure data capture for individual components
+## Configure data capture for individual resources

-Once you have added the data capture service, you can specify the data you want to capture at a component level.
+Once you have added the data capture service, you can specify the data you want to capture at a resource level.

 ### Supported components and services